viperproject/gobra-book/src/3-predicates.md

 Permission to l.Value might not suffice.
 ```

-Folding fails, if the assertion from the body does not hold:
+Folding fails if the assertion from the body does not hold:
 ``` go
 {{#include list.go:foldfail}}
 ```